-Pre-registration and pre-payment are required.
-Sign-up, book class and pay for services all before arriving for class.
+Pre-registration and pre-payment are required for all New Clients.
+Sign-up, pay for services, book class and sign our E-waiver all before arriving for class.

 What to Bring